-4Humanities is a platform for advocacy of the humanities that draws on the expertise of the international digital humanities community.
+|About — 4Humanities is an advocacy initiative for the humanities focused on placing the value of the humanities before the public.
+We draw in particular on the expertise of the international digital humanities community.
 Digital methods now play a key role in showing why the humanities must be part of any vision of a future society.
-Viewpoints and projects presented by 4Humanities and its local chapters—statements, videos, infographics, resources, etc.—use today’s means to shout out for the humanities.
+Advocacy viewpoints, projects, and research by 4Humanities and its local chapters use today’s means to shout out for the humanities.
 (More on our mission…)|